March 19, 2026

 This isn’t about a crash diet; it’s about making sustainable choices.
 Our Functional Medicine approach can help you identify the right nutritional strategies for your body.
 Focusing on anti-inflammatory foods and balanced meals not only helps with weight management but also supports your body’s natural healing processes, creating a positive cycle for your spinal health.

-Simple Tweaks for Better Posture and Ergonomics
+Easy Adjustments for Better Posture

 You might be surprised by how much your daily posture affects your back pain.
 Many everyday activities, from sitting at a desk to lifting groceries, can make stenosis symptoms worse if done incorrectly.
 Adopting healthy habits, including good posture and ergonomic adjustments, can make a world of difference.
 Start by being mindful of how you sit and stand.
 Try to keep your spine in a neutral position, with your shoulders back and your head held high.